ifremer-bioinformatics/samba/docs/output.md

 **\[OPTIONAL\]**

-Bash script used to check raw sequencing data and metadata file integrity.
+Bash script used to check raw sequencing data and metadata files integrity.
-- Demultiplexing control checks if barcodes are the same in reads names within a sample file (`--barcode_filter` default is 90%).
+- Demultiplexing control checks if barcodes are the same in reads names within a sample file.
-- Multiple sequencer detection checks if sequencer names are the same in the reads names within a sample file
+- Multiple sequencer detection checks if sequencer names are the same in the reads names within a sample file.
-- The primer ratio control checks if at least 70% (`--primer_filter` default is 70%) of the raw reads sequences within a sample the sequencing primer.
+- The primer ratio control checks if at least 70% of the raw reads sequences within a sample contain the sequencing primer.
 - The headers of the metadata file are checked in order to fit to the QIIME2 metadata requirements.

-[Data integrity specific parameters](usage.md#data-integrity) can be set for nf-core/samba custom usage.
+[Data integrity specific parameters](usage.md#data-integrity) can be set for samba custom usage.

-A data integrity CSV report **`data-integrity.csv`** is produced in the pipeline **output directory : `results/[PROJECT_NAME]/steps_data/01_data_integrity`**
+A data integrity CSV report **`data-integrity.csv`** is produced in the pipeline **output directory : `results/[projectName]/steps_data/01_data_integrity`** :

 ![Data integrity report](images/samba-data-integrity.png)

 ## Importing raw data

 [QIIME2 import](https://docs.qiime2.org/2019.10/tutorials/importing/) step creates :
-- a QIIME2 object using QIIME2 manifest and metadata files
+- a QIIME2 object using QIIME2 manifest and metadata input files.
-- QIIME2 reads count overview html statistics
+- QIIME2 reads count overview html statistics :
 ![QIIME2 import reads count](images/qiime2-reads-counts.png)
-- QIIME2 html quality plots of the raw reads sequences
+- QIIME2 html quality plots of the raw reads sequences :
 ![QIIME2 import quality plots](images/qiime2-quality-plots.png)

-QIIM2 import report `index.html` is available in **output directory : `results/[PROJECT_NAME]/00_report/import_output`**
+The QIIM2 import report `index.html` is available in **output directory : `results/[projectName]/00_report/import_output`**

 ## Primers removal

 [QIIME2 Cutadapt](https://docs.qiime2.org/2019.10/plugins/available/cutadapt/) will remove primers from raw sequences, generate quality plots of cleaned and reads counts for each sample.
 Output report will create the same graphs as the ones created in data importation step.

-[Cutadapt specific parameters](usage.md#raw-reads-cleaning) can be set for nf-core/samba custom usage.
+[Cutadapt specific parameters](usage.md#primers-removal) can be set for samba custom usage.

-QIIME2 cutadapt report `index.html` is available in **output directory : `results/[PROJECT_NAME]/00_report/trimmed_output`**
+QIIME2 cutadapt report `index.html` is available in **output directory : `results/[projectName]/00_report/trimmed_output`**

 ## QC and feature table

 The inference of ASV (Amplicon Sequence Variant) is performed using [QIIME2 Dada2](https://docs.qiime2.org/2019.10/plugins/available/dada2/) algorithm.
-DADA2 can filter and trim cleaned reads before running an error model learning algorithm which will correct the reads if necessary before the QC and feature table.
-Then, reads for each ASV are merged and chimeras are removed.
-Finally, an ASV counting table for reach sample is generated.
+DADA2 can filter and trim cleaned reads before running an error model learning algorithm which will correct the reads if necessary before the reads quality control and feature table are created.
+Then, reads each ASV sequences are merged (in running in paired-end mode) and chimeras are removed.

 [DADA2 specific parameters](usage.md#qc-and-feature-table) can be set for nf-core/samba custom usage.

-The **output directory : `results/[PROJECT_NAME]/00_report/dada2_output`** contains :
+The **output directory : `results/[projectName]/00_report/dada2_output`** contains :
-- QIIME2 DADA2 report `index.html` with the remaining sequences and ASV in each sample.
+- QIIME2 DADA2 report `index.html` with the remaining number of sequences and ASV in each sample :
 ![QIIME2 DADA2 report](images/qiime2-dada2-report.png)
-- QIIME2 DADA2 report `sample-frequency-detail.html` with interactive ASV counts for each samples metadata.
+- QIIME2 DADA2 report `sample-frequency-detail.html` with interactive ASV counts for each sample metadata :
 ![QIIME2 DADA2 sample frequency](images/qiime2-dada2-sample-frequency.png)
-- QIIME2 DADA2 report `feature-frequency-detail.html` with ASV frequency and observation counts in each sample.
+- QIIME2 DADA2 report `feature-frequency-detail.html` with ASV frequency and observation counts in each sample :
 ![QIIME2 DADA2 feature frequency](images/qiime2-dada2-feature-frequency.png)
 - All ASV sequences in a fasta file : `sequences.fasta`
 - A biom counting table : `feature-table.biom`

-## OTUs calling
+## ASV clustering

 **\[OPTIONAL\]**

-[QIIME2 dbotu3](https://library.qiime2.org/plugins/q2-dbotu/4/) plugin will call OTUs from ASV distribution across samples and phylogenetic tree.
+[QIIME2 dbotu3](https://library.qiime2.org/plugins/q2-dbotu/4/) plugin will cluster ASV sequences from their distribution across samples and phylogenetic tree.

-The **output directory : `results/[PROJECT_NAME]/00_report/dbotu3_output`** contains :
+The **output directory : `results/[projectName]/00_report/dbotu3_output`** contains :
 - QIIME2 dbOTU3 report `index.html` with sample and feature frequencies
 ![QIIME2 dbOTU3 report](images/qiime2-dbotu3-report.png)
 - All ASV sequences in a fasta file : `sequences.fasta`